BCR-CX/mercury-orm/README.md

-# mercury-field-service

-# Mercury Field Service
+# Mercury Field Service (ORM Zendesk CustomObjects)

 Mercury Field Service is a Python ORM (Object-Relational Mapping) designed to integrate seamlessly with the Zendesk Custom Objects API.
 It provides a Django-like interface for defining, managing, and interacting with Zendesk custom objects and records, simplifying the communication with Zendesk's API.